openooh/venue-taxonomy/specification-1.1.md

 Screen venue types should not obscure key elements of the environment.

 Venue types should not equate environments that serve dramatically different purposes.
-For example, it would be insincere to label both Marijuana dispensaries AND pharmacies under the “Wellness” category.
+For example, it would be insincere to label both Cannabis dispensaries AND pharmacies under the “Wellness” category.
 These two environments serve very different purposes and audiences, and thus cannot be grouped together.

 ### Information Tiers